jedisct1/rust-jwt-simple/README.md

 # JWT-Simple

-A new JWT implementation for Rust that focuses on simplicity, while avoid common JWT security pitfalls.
+A new JWT (JSON Web Tokens) implementation for Rust that focuses on simplicity, while avoid common JWT security pitfalls.

 `jwt-simple` is unopinionated and supports all commonly deployed authentication and signature algorithms: